mongodb/specifications/source/uri-options/uri-options.rst

      - no
      - Enables retryable writes on server 3.6+

-   * - sdamMode
+   * - serverMonitoringMode
      - "stream", "poll", or "auto"
-     - defined in `SDAM spec <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#sdammode>`__
+     - defined in `SDAM spec <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#servermonitoringmode>`__
      - required for multi-threaded or asynchronous drivers
      - Configures which server monitoring protocol to use.